-Rainbow Mountain Alabama provides you ecstatic hiking to rocky terrains in the City of Madison.
+As majestic as it sounds as beautiful as it is.
+Rainbow Mountain Alabama provides you with everything from terrific hiking to rocky terrains in the City of Madison.
 It is a small beautiful mountain that delivers natural intimacy.

-Meanwhile, Rainbow Mountain, Alabama, is the most visited place in Madison.
-The comfortable weather and less snowfall make it an ideal hiking spot.
-Within the limits of the city’s life, you can feel the ineffable wildflowers and trees.
-It secures the top rank in the Vacation Idea Magazine.
+Meanwhile, Rainbow Mountain Alabama is the most visited place in Madison.
+It also secures the top rank in Vacation Idea Magazine.

-Today the area is protected collaboratively by North Alabama Land Trust and Huntsville City Administration.
-The area is part of the Appalachian Plateau, with the Tennessee River on one side.
-Fountains that spur from the rocks rhyme with the serenity of the woods.
+The area is a part of the Appalachian Plateau, with the Tennessee River on one side and the fountains that spur from the rocks rhyme with the serenity of the woods on the other.
+Today, the area is protected by North Alabama Land Trust and Huntsville City Administration.

-Just a few minutes of ride from Hughes Road, the mountain flourishes a series of exciting and unpaved paths trails.
-Stretched to an area of 65-acre, it catches your attention with its sandstone outcrops.
+Just a few minutes of ride from Hughes Road, the mountain flourishes with many exciting and unpaved paths and trails.
+Stretched over an area of 65 acres, it catches your attention with its sandstone outcrops.
 These sandstone outcrops are one of their attractive features.

 Exotic Trails of Rainbow Mountain Alabama